Unrelated Adult Male

 Roomer and Boarder

 A person who sleeps and eats in the CalWORKs home is considered a room and boarder.
 This person must have separate sleeping facilities which could be considered a rental unit.
 Examples of a rental unit are a separate bedroom or porch.
 The couch in the living room is not considered a rental unit.
 If the recipient states that she and the children sleep together in one room and the unrelated male is a roomer and sleeps in the bedroom usually used by the child, this statement must be accepted.
-Document the situation completely on the SC 163.
+Document the situation completely.
 Get the mother's statement on a "Sworn Statement" (GEN 853) if the situation is questionable.
 The CalWORKs recipient does not have to make the rental unit available on the open market.

 The acceptable rate for a person receiving room and board to pay is determined by using the CalWORKs food allowance (income in-kind amount) for one person plus the cost of one room (add the total cost of rent and utilities or house payment, utilities, insurance, taxes, etc., and divide by the number of rooms in the home exclusive of bathrooms, closets, etc.).